 “He who is faithful in a very little thing is faithful also in much; and he who is unrighteous in a very little thing is unrighteous also in much.
 11 Therefore if you have not been faithful in the use of unrighteous wealth, who will entrust the true riches to you?
 12 And if you have not been faithful in the use of that which is another’s, who will give you that which is your own?
 13 No servant can serve two masters; for either he will hate the one and love the other, or else he will be devoted to one and despise the other.
 You cannot serve God and wealth,” (16:10-13).

 Consider His True Riches

-- Love and pursuit of worldly wealth subjugates the desire for His True Riches
+- The pursuit and consuming love of worldly wealth will overcome the desire for His True Riches.

 - The love of money over His True Riches is detestable to God